open-horizon/open-horizon.github.io/README.md

 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

 ## Possible Errros you may get.

 Sometimes while setting up project locally may get some errors, some of them are listed below.

 1. Missing `webrick` and `wdm` in `Gemfile`

-Sometimes users are using the latest version of `ruby` which is `>2.7` which do not have `webrick` support pre-added so they may get this error(list below), if they are using ruby versions `>= 3.0.0`  (listed below)
+Sometimes users are using the latest version of `ruby` which is `>2.7` which do not have `webrick` support pre-added so they may get this error(listed below), if they are using ruby versions `>= 3.0.0`.

 ```
   Please add the following to your Gemfile to avoid polling for changes: